xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

     You can see all test results and their details (Status, ID, Name, Time, Assertions, Links) here.

-4. Click on the *Extension* icon of the Test Result you want to change its status.
+4. Click on the *Extension* icon of the Test Result you want to change.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration.png" width=100% alt="test result extension icon">